-- What type of sex do you engage in?
+- What type of sexual activities do you engage in?

 - Do you regularly wear protection?

-- What kind of birth control do you use?
+- What kind of Hormone Replacement Therapy do you use?

-Of course, your doctor might ask additional questions or different questions, but these are the kinds of questions you need to be prepared to answer.
 Be as honest as possible with your doctor — it could be the difference between a treatment plan that works and one that doesn’t manage any of your symptoms.
-I

 If you’re ready to set up your first STD testing appointment come into your local Statcare.
 We’re open for extended hours every day, including holidays.
-Start the New Year knowing your status by getting STD testing.
+Start the New Year knowing the status of your sexual health.

 At Statcare, it’s our job to help you understand each of our services in-depth, including STD testing.
 We want you to feel comfortable as soon as you walk through our doors.
 You can trust that at each Statcare location, you can ask all the questions you want and you’re guaranteed to get an accurate, complete answer about your health.